-Cyclone hits Madagascar, killing 9 and making 1,400 homeless
+Cyclone hits Madagascar, killing 2 and making 1,400 homeless

-ANTANANARIVO, Madagascar (AP) — Cyclone Belna has hit northern Madagascar, with nine dead and three missing from the first tropical storm of the season, according to local officials.
+ANTANANARIVO, Madagascar (AP) — Cyclone Belna has hit northwestern Madagascar, with 2 dead and three missing from the first tropical storm of the season, according to local officials.

-Belna blew into the western town of Soalala, where more than 1,400 residents were made homeless because their houses were destroyed, damaged or flooded, Col. Elack Olivier Andriakaja of the national catastrophe management office, said Tuesday.
+Belna blew into the coastal town of Soalala, where more than 1,400 residents were made homeless because their houses were destroyed, damaged or flooded, Col. Elack Olivier Andriakaja of the national catastrophe management office, said Tuesday.

+He said that his earlier report that nine had been killed was incorrect.

 Those displaced have found temporary shelter in primary schools, mosques and district offices but they need food, said Andriakaja.

-Note: This story has been corrected to show that two people died in the cyclone, not nine as earlier reported.